Click below if you are interested in applying for funding from Launchpad.Apply for Funding

 Keep in mind that the purpose of the presentation is not to do a deep dive into your company history, founder biographies or special technologies — it is a time for you to present an overview of your company, its products, the market it serves, and your hypothesis about why it will win.
 The due diligence process will provide ample time to dig into additional detail.

 After the company presentations and Q&A are complete, Launchpad members discuss the companies privately and each member will indicate their level of interest on a summary sheet.
 Launchpad will contact you, generally later that day, to summarize the level of interest and discuss next steps.

-Where there is sufficient interest amongst individual members following a pitch to the main forum, a due diligence team will be formed and a point-person nominated to facilitate the process.
+Where there is sufficient interest amongst individual members following a deep dive, a due diligence team will be formed and a point-person nominated to facilitate the process.
 Launchpad strongly encourages the use of cloud-based collaboration tools to ensure the process is efficient, and will make every possible effort to be respectful of the entrepreneur’s time to allow a speedy return to a focus on growing the business; however, the diligence process is work, and the Company’s management team must take an active role if the process is to be successful.
 How gracefully, efficiently and professionally the Company handles the diligence review is part of the overall evaluation.
 Please also be advised that during due diligence, steps will be taken to verify the key points in your business plan, presentation materials, and financial projections as well as to research your team’s background and track record.
 You should expect diligence to take three to six weeks; sometimes longer if there are special circumstances.